Australia bans arrivals from India, says offenders face jail, fines | Health

 Australia bans arrivals from India, says offenders face jail, fines

+"The government does not make these decisions lightly," Hunt said."
+However, it is critical the integrity of the Australian public health and quarantine systems is protected and the number of COVID-19 cases in quarantine facilities is reduced to a manageable level."
+The government will reconsider the restrictions on May 15.

-The Australian government will reconsider the restrictions on May 15, he said.
-India's coronavirus death toll passed 200,000 this week, and cases are nearing 19 million - nearly 8 million since February - as virulent new strains have combined with "super-spreader" events such as political rallies and religious festivals.
+India's coronavirus death toll passed 200,000 this week, and cases are nearing 19 million as virulent new strains have combined with "super-spreader" events such as political rallies and religious festivals.
+Neela Janakiramanan, an Australian surgeon with family in India said the decision to "criminalise" Australians returning from India was disproportionate and overly punitive.

+"Indian-Australians are seeing this as a racist policy because we are being treated different than people from other countries who have had similar waves of infection like the U.S., the UK and Europe.
+It is very hard to feel anything other than targeted as an ethnic group."
+Human rights groups also voiced indignation at the ban, suggesting the government's focus should be on improving its quarantine system, not on punishment.

+"This is an outrageous response.
+Australians have a right of return to their own country," Human Rights Watch's Australia director, Elaine Pearson said in a statement.
+"The government should be looking for ways to safely quarantine Australians returning from India, instead of focusing their efforts on prison sentences and harsh punishments."

-Australia, which has no community transmissions, on Tuesday introduced a temporary suspension of direct flights from India to prevent more virulent COVID-19 variants entering the country.
+Australia, which has no community transmissions, on Tuesday introduced a temporary suspension of direct flights from India until mid-May.
 However, some Australians, including cricketers Adam Zampa and Kane Richardson, returned via Doha.
+Tuesday's move had left over 9,000 Australians stranded in India, 650 of whom are registered as vulnerable, officials said.

-"The Government does not make these decisions lightly.
-However, it is critical the integrity of the Australian public health and quarantine systems is protected and the number of COVID-19 cases in quarantine facilities is reduced to a manageable level," Hunt said.
-Australia has all but stamped out the coronavirus from its shores after closing its borders to non-citizens and permanent residents in March 2020 to prevent the spread of the new coronavirus.
+Australia has all but stamped out the coronavirus after closing its borders to non-citizens and permanent residents in March 2020, recording just 29,800 cases and 910 deaths.

-Travellers now have to undergo a mandatory two-week hotel quarantine at their own expense, a system that has largely helped Australia to keep its COVID-19 numbers relatively low, with just over 29,800 cases and 910 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)